alfnielsen/react-redux-area/README.md

 This modules add react specific functionality to [Redux-area](https://www.npmjs.com/package/redux-area)

+- CreateAreaHook
+- CreateDispatchAction (It is recommended not to use - Used internally in CreateDispatchActionsObject)
+- CreateDispatchActionsObject

 This is a base example for a redux-area `userArea` (All of this is without use of react)

 ```ts